openstack/swift/doc/source/overview_erasure_code.rst

 .. warning::

-    The ``ec_duplication_factor`` option should only be set for experimental and development purposes.
-EC Duplication is an experimental feature that has some serious known issues which make it currently unsuitable for use in production.
+    EC duplication is intended for use with Global EC policies.
+To ensure independent availability of data in all regions, the ``ec_duplication_factor`` option should only be used in conjunction with :ref:`composite_rings`, as described in this document.

 In this example, a ``10+4`` schema and a duplication factor of ``2`` will result in ``(10+4)x2 = 28`` fragments being stored (we will use the shorthand